 - If you get the same red message from SmartScreen filter and if it includes a phone number, never call that number.

 - If you keep getting this red alert even for websites that you know is genuine, then you need to disable SmartScreen filter.

-Note: Disabling SmartScreen filter is not at all recommended as it helps you protect from malicious website.
-Only do it if the red alert is too frequent and it carries a phone number.
+Note: Disabling SmartScreen filter is not at all recommended, as enabling the feature helps you protect from a malicious website.
+Disabling should be done only if the red alert is too frequent and it carries a phone number.

 Fix fake alert problem

 Microsoft is already aware of this problem.
-They will be releasing update soon to fix this flaw.
-Until then you have to be aware of the possibility of fake red alert and act safe.
+They will be releasing an update soon to fix this flaw.
+Until then you have to be aware of the possibility of fake red alert and act safely.